forc-db/ForC/ForC_simplified/README.md

 - Many fields are dropped, including fields with <50% data present, notes, and fields documenting the database assembly process.
 - All measurements converted to units of C using the IPCC default of C = 0.47 * biomass.
 Variables expressed in C and OM merged (e.g., `biomass_ag_C` and `biomass_ag_OM` become `biomass_ag`).
 - Duplicate measurements are removed, giving precedence to more recently published studies and preferred methodologies, as determined by database investigators.
 We also remove records that subsume others (e.g., multi-year averages when annual estimates exist, records with missing dates that potentially conflict with others).
+- Data on management and disturbance following stand intiation are condensed to classify stands as managed/unmanaged or disturbed/undisturbed.
 - `NEE_cum_C`, `GPP_cum_C`, and `R_eco_cum_C` ignored.
 - Secondary variables ignored.
 - Remove any measurement records that are considered supicious (flag.suspicious field in MEASUREMENTS)